Legacy of the Roman Empire: Christianity

 Major works of Greek and Latin literature, moreover, were both read and written by Christians during the imperial era.
 Many of the most influential works of the early Christian tradition were written by Roman and Hellenized theologians who engaged heavily with the literary culture of the empire (see Church Fathers).
 St. Augustine's (AD 354–430) City of God, for instance, draws extensively on Virgil, Cicero, Varro, Homer, Plato, and elements of Roman values and identity to criticize paganism and advocate for Christianity amid a crumbling empire.
 The engagement of early Christians as both readers and writers of important Roman and Greek literature helped to ensure that the literary culture of Rome would persist after the fall of the empire.
 For thousands of years to follow, religious scholars in the Latin West from Bede to Thomas Aquinas and later renaissance figures such as Dante, Montaigne, and Shakespeare would continue to read, reference, and imitate both Christian and pagan literature from the Roman Empire.
 In the east, the empire's prolific tradition of Greek literature continued uninterrupted after the fall of the west, in part due to the works of the Greek fathers, who were widely read by Christians in medieval Byzantium and continue to influence religious thought to this day (see Byzantine literature).
+The division of Catholicism and Eastern Orthodoxy was also created as a result of the Eastern Roman Empire's religious conflicts with the Papacy in the 11th century.